DOWNLOAD OUR FREE PRINTABLE PACKING LIST!

 While a daily salon blow out isn’t necessary, be mindful of your hair and makeup.
 Find out if it’s necessary to bring a travel blow dryer here.

 When choosing your styling tools, choose items that have dual voltage and bring along a travel adapter for all your electronics.
-Just make sure to add all these items to your backpacking packing list for Europe so you don’t forget them.
+Just make sure to add all these items to your packing list for Europe so you don’t forget them.

 Check out our guide to toiletries for more tips!